bilalkhateeb/Arizona-Crashes/bilal/src/ArizonaCrashes.md

 ## Urban vs. Rural

 <div style="width: 90%; margin-left: 20px; margin-top: 25px; margin-bottom: 30px; font-size:17px">
-Driving through Arizona tells two different stories.
 In the bustling streets of Phoenix and Tucson, honking horns and stop-and-go traffic create an environment where crashes are frequent but rarely fatal.
 Meanwhile, on the long, open highways of Apache and Gila Counties, a single moment of distraction can turn deadly, with emergency responders sometimes miles away.
 </div>

 <div id="Barchart"></div>